How Much Does It Cost To Lower A Car Or Truck?

 A portable car lift can be used to lift the car up and is relatively cheap.

-There are additional cost considerations when conducting a DIY mod, such as access to necessary equipment like a lift or spring compression tool.
+There are supplementary cost considerations when conducting a DIY mod, such as access to necessary equipment like a lift or spring compression tool.

-The price of renting or buying tools could impact your overall cost, but it doesn’t have to be by much.
-You can purchase a coil spring compressor for around $50 and rent a bay with a lift for around $30-$75 an hour.
+The cost of renting or buying tools could affect your total outlay, but it doesn’t have to be by much.
+You can purchase a coil spring compressor for around $50 and rent a bay with a hydraulic lift for around $30-$75 an hour.

-The car will also probably need a post-installation alignment, and if the cost is not mentioned in the initial estimate from a shop, you’ll need to include an extra $150-$300 for alignment expenses.
+The car will also likely need a post-installation alignment, and if the expense is not mentioned in the initial quote from a shop, you’ll need to include an additional $150-$300 for alignment costs.

-Also, some big-name auto shops may not allow you to use your own aftermarket products if they’re doing the installation, and they could require you to purchase from them at a markup cost.
+Also, some prominent auto shops may not allow you to use your own aftermarket products if they’re doing the installation, and they could require you to purchase from them at a heightened cost.

 Will Lowering My Car Or Truck Affect My Warranty Or Auto Insurance Costs?